ajdeleon661/Restroom-Route/README.md

 THEN I see name of the facility (Sarbucks, park restroom, business park building, etc.)

-WHEN I see the name of the facility

-THEN I see distance from me under the name

-WHEN I adjust preference for a larger search radius on results page

-THEN more results for restrooms will be presented

-WHEN I adjust preference for a smaller search radius on results page

-THEN results for restrooms outside of the new restroom radius will be excluded

 WHEN I click on a restroom

 THEN it will adjust the map to show that location